 I could use this camera to purge pain, send a message, tell the world more about who I am.
 And then something incredible happened-I discovered that others would allow me to do the same for them.

-The reason I ended up ultimately providing portraiture to someone like yourself is because, quite simply, I love being photographed, I love how the resulting image makes me feel: the power it has, the message it conveys, and I want everyone else to feel what I feel.
+The reason I ended up ultimately providing portraiture to someone like yourself is that, quite simply, I love being photographed, I love how the resulting image makes me feel: The power it has, the message it conveys, and I want everyone else to feel what I feel.

-I want you to have an image created that produces the exact result you'd hoped for.
+I want you to have an image created that produces the exact result you hope for.

-Whether that means having a show-stopping headshot that sets you apart in your field or taking home a timeless, heirloom-quality fine art canvas displaying an image of your children that is so tender and candid that it becomes a treasured memory instantly, only to be cherished all the more deeply as time goes by.
+Whether that means having a show-stopping headshot that sets you apart in your field or taking home a timeless, heirloom-quality fine art canvas displaying an image of your children; If you're an artisan jewelry designer or a makeup artist and you need an image that articulates the essence of your art to the world- Those are the ways that I want to serve you.
 I want you to exist in images, I want your photographs to be printed into tangible pieces of art, and I want you to be changed by the experience.